This page might not be up-to-date for Kiwiburn 2024. Check back soon, or contact us in the meantime.

 Overview

-Any mass-gathering event poses a risk of spreading COVID-19.
-However, there are a number of public health precautions that can reduce spread, including vaccination, early detection of cases and isolation, wearing a mask, hand washing and sanitising, improving ventilation (encouraging outdoor gatherings) and physical distancing.
+There are a number of public health precautions that can reduce spread, including vaccination, early detection of cases and isolation, wearing a mask, hand washing and sanitising, encouraging outdoor gatherings and physical distancing.

 This document outlines Kiwiburn’s policies and procedures to prevent the spread of the virus, both pre-event (during the build) and during the event.